-The state was ruled by a dynasty of local kings.
+The state that appeared was ruled by a dynasty of local kings.
 Their power was limited by a council of elders from the society.
 The council elected and removed the tsar, resolved issues of war and peace, the establishment and severing of diplomatic relations with other countries.

 The decisions of the council of elders were also required on the rulers of individual cities.
 The support of the state was made up of free rural community members.
 In case of war, an army of up to 60 thousand people armed with bows and spears was recruited from them.

 The economy used slave labor, but slavery was more domestic in nature since the main role in the production was played by the rural community.
 The basis of the economy of Davan was irrigated agriculture.
 The community members grew rice, wheat, cotton, alfalfa, grapes, from which they made excellent wine.
 The pride of Davan was thoroughbred horses, which were famous throughout Central Asia.

 The population of Fergana was about 300 thousand people.
 The Davan inhabitants had a Caucasian appearance, they were very tall 2 meters in average and they spoke one of the East Iranian languages.
 There were up to 70 cities and towns in Fergana.
 The archaeological excavations revealed that most of them lived in small villages and homesteads which was well fortified and could withstand enemy invasions.

 Ershi the capital was surrounded by several rows of fortifications.
 The central part was surrounded by strong walls with towers made of adobe bricks.
 The eastern borders of the state were defended by the city of Yu.
 Archaeologists found its ruins 8 km north of modern Uzgen, near the village of Shu-Rabashat.
 From the east, west, and north, it was surrounded by high defensive walls with towers.